https://www.bbc.com-Image source, Midwest Innocence Project

 Kevin Strickland was sentenced in June 1979

-It was the longest wrongful incarceration in state history, but under Missouri law he is unlikely to receive any financial compensation.
+It was the longest wrongful incarceration in state history, but under Missouri law he is not entitled to receive any financial compensation.

-Lawyers for the Midwest Innocence Project, who have worked for months to help free Mr Strickland, told the BBC they were “ecstatic” about the news.
+Lawyers for the Midwest Innocence Project, who worked for months to help free Mr Strickland, praised the more than 27,000 strangers who had donated.

-The state of Missouri only compensates prisoners exonerated through DNA evidence, not because of eyewitness testimony, according to the Midwest Innocence Project.
+The state of Missouri only compensates prisoners exonerated through DNA evidence, not because of eyewitness testimony, his lawyers said.

 On that night, four assailants shot three people inside the home: Sherrie Black, 22, Larry Ingram, 22, and John Walker, 20.